 Alaska Airlines VP of Inflight testified that an employee’s use of the term “opposite sex” violates the Airlines’ discrimination policy because that implies that there are only two sexes.

 In May 2024, a federal Judge in Seattle granted summary judgment against Lacey and Marli, preventing them from presenting their case to a jury.
-But First Liberty plans to appeal that decision to the U.S. Court of Appeals for the Ninth Circuit.
+But in October 2024, First Liberty appealed that decision to the U.S. Court of Appeals for the Ninth Circuit.

 News Release

 In early 2021, Alaska Airlines announced its support for the Equality Act on an internal employee message board and invited employees to comment.
-Lacey Smith posted a question, asking, “As a company, do you think it’s possible to regulate morality?”
-In the same forum, a second flight attendant, Marli Brown, asked, “Does Alaska support: endangering the Church, encouraging suppression of religious freedom, obliterating women rights and parental rights? ….”
-Both plaintiffs were subsequently investigated, questioned by airline authorities, and fired from their jobs.
+Lacey posted a question, asking, “As a company, do you think it’s possible to regulate morality?”
+In the same forum, Marli asked, “Does Alaska support: endangering the Church, encouraging suppression of religious freedom, obliterating women rights and parental rights? ….”
+Both plaintiffs, who had exemplary records as employees, were subsequently investigated and fired from their jobs.

 ###